The Data Compliance Laws You Need to Know About

 Nevada’s Senate Bill 220 places restrictions on what organizations can do with collected data—namely, you can’t sell it without an individual’s consent.
 If you want to be able to sell your email list at some point, you’ll need to make that clear in order to be compliant.

-Privacy is a big concern for consumers and politicians have taken note.
+Privacy is a big concern for consumers, and politicians have taken note of it.
 Look for more upcoming bills at the state level.

 Cannabis Data Compliance Best Practices